 So in the end I stepped back – publishing only 24 posts in 2020, the lowest since I started blogging.
 Among them were in-depth itineraries for rail trips in Europe and Britain, a look back at how travel has changed in the last 10 years, a film location walk around London, a guide to choosing an Alaskan cruise and a trip back in time in my home region.

 I’m hugely grateful I still had some non-travel work as well as some self-employment government support.
 And in the gaps between lockdowns blog traffic has started to pick up.
 But it’s been a precarious year and who knows when things will recover.

 Millions of people around the world rely on the travel industry to live, and after nine months of restrictions it’s on its knees.
 It’s been heartbreaking to see so many businesses struggling, with even big name companies and airlines folding or teetering on the edge.

 Talking to small business owners in Windsor brought home how hard it’s been for people to run a travel business when they’ve lost most of their customers, and although they’re doing everything they can to make things safe they still might have to shut down at any minute.

-Although plenty of people are champing at the bit to get on a plane and jet off, well anywhere, there are a lot of others feeling nervous about the idea of travel.
-A year of cancellations, chasing refunds, last-minute changes to rules and quarantines have left a lot of us understandably jumpy, and I can see travel close to home being most popular for a while.
+Although plenty of people are champing at the bit to get on a plane and jet off, well anywhere, there are a lot of others feeling nervous about travel.
+A year of cancellations, chasing refunds, last-minute changes to rules and quarantines have left a lot of us understandably jumpy, and I can see travel near home being most popular for a while.